marcdhi/Artix.fun/README.md

     - Users can accumulate points and **mint their own NFTs**.
     - These NFTs display **which memes the user voted for, how much they contributed, and their ranking**.
     - This creates a **leaderboard system** where users can track their voting influence.

+## How to use the Sponsor

+**🔹 Privy - Seamless User Onboarding & Authentication**
+- We integrated Privy to provide a seamless and secure onboarding experience for all users.
+By configuring Coinbase Wallet, Google Auth, Email Login, MetaMask, and Phantom Wallet, we enable both Web3-native and non-Web3 users to easily sign up and participate in on-chain voting, NFT minting, and meme contests without friction.
+This ensures broad accessibility while maintaining security and ease of use.

+**🔹 Autonome - AI-Powered Meme Minting & Marketing**
+- To automate meme NFT minting and marketing, we developed a Node.js backend that uses AI agents to manage these tasks.
+The AI agent, Artix, automatically mints NFTs for winning memes and promotes them on Twitter, ensuring viral marketing and increased visibility.
+The entire application is Dockerized and deployed on the Autonome platform, providing a scalable and autonomous system for meme activation.

+**🔹 Coinbase Developer Kit - AI Agent Wallet for NFT Minting**
+- We leveraged Coinbase’s AgentKit and SDK to develop an AI-powered agent wallet responsible for automatically minting NFTs when a meme reaches the top-voted threshold.
+This ensures a secure, verifiable, and decentralized ownership process, reducing manual intervention while enhancing automation.
+(GitHub source code for the agent implementation can be attached here.)

+**🔹 Base - Cost-Effective & Scalable Smart Contracts**
+- We deployed all smart contracts on Base, an Ethereum Layer 2 network, to optimize for low-cost transactions, scalability, and security.
+This allows for efficient on-chain voting, NFT minting, and reward distribution without high gas fees, making it accessible for a wider audience.
+(All deployed contract addresses can be attached here.)

 ---